CatAnnaDev/Auto-placer/Readme.md

 ---

 ## Supported Dungeons:
-* Ghilieglade
-* Ace-Akasha
-* Ace-Baracos
-* Channelworks
-* Sky Cruiser Extreme
+All dungeon

 ---

 ## Command
-* Type /8 solo to activate or deactivate the module.
+* Type /8 placer to activate or deactivate the module.
 * Module is enabled by default.

 ---